F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Investigation Report and Evidence

 Within 10 days following the conclusion of the investigation, the University Investigator(s) will prepare and submit a preliminary investigation report summarizing the contested and uncontested information.
 The preliminary report will not include any findings.
 The Complainant (or impacted party in the case of a University-Initiated Investigation) and the Respondent will be provided access to review the preliminary investigation report and all evidence.
 Each party will have up to 10 days to review the materials and submit comments and additional information to the University Investigator in writing.
-The deadline to submit written feedback will be communicated to each party by the Title IX Coordinator and Affirmative Action Officer.
+The deadline to submit written feedback will be communicated to each party by the Title IX Coordinator and Director of Institutional Equity.
 In the absence of good cause, information discoverable through the exercise of due diligence that is not provided to the University Investigator(s) during the designated review and response period will not be considered in the determination of responsibility for a violation of the Policy.

-As soon as practical, following consideration by the University Investigator(s) of any information provided by the Complainant (or impacted party in the case of a University-Initiated Investigation) and/or the Respondent, the University Investigator(s) will submit a final investigation report to the Affirmative Action Officer.
+As soon as practical, following consideration by the University Investigator(s) of any information provided by the Complainant (or impacted party in the case of a University-Initiated Investigation) and/or the Respondent, the University Investigator(s) will submit a final investigation report to the Title IX Coordinator and Director of Institutional Equity.
+The Title IX Coordinator and Director of Institutional Equity will provide copies of the Investigators' Report to the Parties.

 Deliberation, Decision-making, and Standard of Proof